COMP2150-Game-Design/COMP2150-Level-Design-Task/README.md

 The library has created resources on the use of Generative AI which can be found [here]( https://libguides.mq.edu.au/generativeai).

-## Resources and Help
-If you have any questions, please post them in the Level Design Discussion Forum on iLearn.
-For additional guidance, you can also refer to the [Unity 2D Game Kit Guide](https://learn.unity.com/project/2d-game-kit).

 # Rubric
 The assignment will be marked according to the following rubric.
 Broken or improperly submitted assignments may result in F-grades on the basis they cannot be marked.
 While spelling and grammar are not marked directly, poor written expression or document formatting may impact clarity content, and result in a loss of marks.